PoliticalPenguin/BananaFitness-Ionic/README.md

+BananaFit (powered by Ionic)

+  Social platform for fitness enthuiasts and their friends.

+  Allows the user to share workouts and follow the plans of others.
+A great way to have a collection of all your friends' fitness plans.

+  Current implementations of collaborative fitness do not make it easy for users to create workout templates that are easily usable/sharable with their friends.
+Current implementations do not allow users to access every detail of other users workouts, which would helpful for those trying to achieve certain fitness goals.

+  Bananafit provides a medium for collabortive sharing of fitness plans.

+Customer Endorsement
+  "Follow your fitness or at least the fitness of others" -Derrick

 # Setting up ionic on your computer
   - Run 'npm install -g ios-sim'
   - Run 'npm install -g cordova ionic'